MEMBER LOGIN

 Do you need to know or memorize these, absolutely not but anatomy-focused teachers may want to learn these muscle names.

-Now do this: Stand and lift one arm so it’s parallel with the ground, then draw the top of your hand back so your palm faces forward and your fingers lift toward the ceiling
+Now do this: Stand and lift one arm forward so it’s parallel with the ground, then draw the top of your hand back so your palm faces forward and your fingers lift toward the ceiling.
+Think, you’re telling someone to “Stop!”

-When these muscle fibers shorten (aka concentrically contract) they cause your wrist to move into a position that's called extension.
+When these muscle fibers shorten they cause your wrist to move into a position that's called extension.

-Alternatively, on the bottom (anterior side) of the forearm are the flexors:
+Alternatively, on the bottom of the forearm are the flexors:

 • Flexor Carpi Radialis